MichaelMMacLeod/kakoi/documentation/src/algorithms.md

   ```

   ![](images/algorithm-extend-replace.svg)

-- `extend_subtract(M,N)`: Creates an extension of M that includes every node it indicates except for the nodes that N indicates.
+- `extend_subtract(M,N)`: Creates an extension of M that includes every node it indicates, except for those indicated by N.

+  I haven't convinced myself this works yet:

   ```
   Input: